Pune Metro: Phase 2

 Pune Metro has started the preparation for the second phase of the metro.
 The routes from Khadakwasla to Kharadi via Swargate and Hadapsar metro rail route (25.862 km), Paudphata to Manikbaug via Warje route (6.118 km), Vanaz to Chandni Chowk route of (1.112) km and Ramwadi to Wagholi route of (11.633 km) have been approved by Pune Municipal Corporation.
 The Detailed Project Report is further sent to state and center government for approval.

+The Union Cabinet approved Pune Metro Phase 2 in June 2025, comprising two elevated corridors, Line 2A from Vanaz to Chandani Chowk and Line 2B from Ramwadi to Wagholi/Vitthalwadi ,spanning 12.75 km with 13 stations at an estimated cost of ₹3,626.24 crore.